Randy Hillier: Freedom Convoy protests

 During the Canada convoy protests' occupation of Ottawa in January and February 2022, Hillier claims to have spent much of three weeks among the protesters.

-On January 25, Hillier posted a tweet that referred to federal Minister of Transportation Omar Alghabra as a "terrorist."
+On 25 January, Hillier posted a tweet that referred to federal Minister of Transportation Omar Alghabra as a "terrorist."
 In a separate tweet, Hillier called on the RCMP to open an investigation into Justin Trudeau, whom he accused of an "act of domestic terrorism" by depriving Canadians of food and essentials in the winter (a reference to perceived supply chain issues caused by the vaccine mandate for cross-border truckers, an inciting reason for the convoy protest).
 Public Safety Minister Marco Mendicino urged Twitter to remove the post that referred to Alghabra, as Islamophobic hate speech.
 The provincial Liberal and New Democratic Party leaders called for increased sanctions against Hillier, beyond the "disreputable conduct" mechanism previously used.

-Hillier called for "dialogue" with the protesters, on February 8 and attended a press conference on February 9, reiterating his support for the convoy.
+Hillier called for "dialogue" with the occupiers, on 8 February and attended a press conference on 9 February, reiterating his support for the convoy.

-On Twitter, Hillier claimed that protesters would leave Ottawa shortly after a press conference to be held at 1:00 PM on February 19.
+On Twitter, Hillier claimed that protesters would leave Ottawa shortly after a press conference to be held at 1:00 PM on 19 February.
 He claims that police blocked him from attending the conference.
 He urged supporters to "keep calling" and jam the phone lines of the Ottawa Police.
 It was compared it to the "counselling to commit mischief" charge applied to protest leaders like Tamara Lich, suggesting Hillier should be jailed.

-On February 22, the Legislative Assembly of Ontario unanimously passed a motion that authorized the Speaker to not recognize him in the legislature until he publishes written apologies for his actions and the Speaker is satisfied of their sincerity.
+On 22 February, the Legislative Assembly of Ontario unanimously passed a motion that authorized the Speaker to not recognize him in the legislature until he publishes written apologies for his actions and the Speaker is satisfied of their sincerity.
 The motion stated that "this House expresses its disapproval of, and dissociates itself from, continued disreputable conduct by the Member for Lanark-Frontenac-Kingston, most specifically his use of social media to make racist and discriminatory statements about a federal cabinet minister and for publishing social media posts insinuating a call to violence."

-On March 28, Hillier turned himself in to the Ottawa Police, while facing nine charges against him due to his actions at the protest: one count of assaulting a peace or public officer (allegedly checking an officer with his shoulder and hip), two counts of obstructing or resisting a public officer, one count of obstructing or resisting someone aiding a public or peace officer, three counts of counselling an uncommitted indictable offence, two of them considered mischief, and two counts of mischief or obstructing property exceeding $5,000.
+On 28 March, Hillier turned himself in to the Ottawa Police, while facing nine charges against him due to his actions at the protest: one count of assaulting a peace or public officer (allegedly checking an officer with his shoulder and hip), two counts of obstructing or resisting a public officer, one count of obstructing or resisting someone aiding a public or peace officer, three counts of counselling an uncommitted indictable offence, two of them considered mischief, and two counts of mischief or obstructing property exceeding $5,000.
 He was granted bail and released later that day, on the conditions that he would avoid the general area of downtown Ottawa, not associate with any of the protest organizers, and refrain from posting on social media about the convoy and anti-vaccine or mask mandates.
 The justice of the peace at his bail hearing noted that his social media activity "poses a substantial risk."